 An intermittent/extended absences accommodation formally recognizes that students could have, per Access, "consecutive or recurring absences."
-It does not allow assignments to be submitted after deadlines in this course.
+It does not allow assignments to be submitted after deadlines in this course, as doing so would fundamentally alter the course curriculum and/or explicit learning objectives.
 This accommodation is sufficient documentation to request a make-up for a missed exam in this course; however, the instructor reserves the right to decline such requests or require additional documentation (e.g., hospital admissions paperwork) if they are made for more than one exam per semester.
-Students who anticipate missing many class sessions are encouraged to postpone enrollment until a semester when frequent absences are less likely and they are able to perform at their best.
+Students who anticipate missing many class sessions are encouraged to postpone enrollment until a semester when frequent absences are less likely and they are able to perform optimally.
 Students who receive this accommodation and miss class:

 - are responsible for checking the syllabus and Blackboard for topics covered, assigned readings, and announcements.
 Absent students are also encouraged to check with a classmate for any missed in-class announcements. - should review the Course Schedule in the syllabus and any announcements, and complete any assignments that are due.
 Even though a student has received an intermittent/extended absences accommodation, deadlines for assignments remain the same.
-Please submit assignments through Blackboard unless other instructions are provided. - on an exam day should notify the instructor by email and attach a copy of documentation for the absence (e.g., hospital admission paperwork).
+Please submit assignments through Blackboard unless other instructions are provided. - on an exam day should notify the instructor by email and attach a copy of documentation for the absence (e.g., hospital admission paperwork, documentation of an intermittent/extended absences accommodation for the first exam make-up request in a semester).
 The procedure described in the "Absence Policy: Exam Days" section will be followed. - should contact a classmate to copy missed notes.
-The instructor does not provide notes beyond those posted to Blackboard. - acknowledge that in-class discussions and activities cannot be exactly replicated.
+The instructor does not provide notes beyond those posted to Blackboard.

+- acknowledge that in-class discussions and activities cannot be perfectly replicated.
 Unless stipulated otherwise in this syllabus, students cannot earn or make up participation or attendance points awarded while absent.
 Obtaining notes about discussions and activities from another student is encouraged. - are reminded that virtual attendance is not available for this in-person course.
 (Please see the Face-to-face Course Delivery Policy for more information.)

-It is not necessary to submit an Access Extended/Intermittent Absence Form in this course.
+It is not necessary to complete an Access Extended/Intermittent Absence Form in this course.
 The text of this Section ("Intermittent/Extended Absences Accommodation Policy") will serve as the agreement with students who receive this accommodation.
 If Access requires submission of an Access Extended/Intermittent Absence Form, the text of this Section in the current-semester syllabus shall prevail and supersede any agreement specified on the Form.